-When you create access-lists or QoS (Quality of Service) policies you normally use layer 1,2,3 and 4 information to match on certain criteria.
-NBAR (Network Based Application Recognition) adds application layer intelligence to our Cisco IOS router which means we can match and filter based on certain applications.
+When you create access-lists or QoS (Quality of Service) policies you normally use layers 1,2,3 and 4 information to match certain criteria.
+NBAR (Network Based Application Recognition) adds application layer intelligence to our Cisco IOS router, which means we can match and filter based on certain applications.

 Let’s say you want to block a certain website like Youtube.com.
-Normally you would lookup the IP addresses that youtube uses and block those using an access-list or perhaps police / shape them in your QoS policies.
-Using NBAR we can match on the website addresses instead of IP addresses.
+Normally you would look up the IP addresses that youtube uses and block those using an access-list or perhaps police / shape them in your QoS policies.
+Using NBAR we can match the website addresses instead of IP addresses.
 This makes life a lot easier.
-Let’s look at an example where we use NBAR to block a website (youtube for example):
+Let’s look at an example where we use NBAR to block a website (youtube, for example):

 R1(config)#class-map match-any BLOCKED R1(config-cmap)#match protocol http host "*youtube.com*" R1(config-cmap)#exit

-First I will create a class-map called “BLOCKED” and I will use match protocol to use NBAR.
-As you can see I match on the hostname “youtube.com”.
+First, I will create a class-map called “BLOCKED” and I will use match protocol to use NBAR.
+As you can see I match the hostname “youtube.com”.
 The * means “any character”.
-Effectively this will block all sub-domains of youtube.com, for example “subdomain.youtube.com” will also be blocked.
+Effectively this will block all sub-domains of youtube.com, for example, “subdomain.youtube.com” will also be blocked.
 Now we need to create a policy-map:

 R1(config)#policy-map DROP R1(config-pmap)#class BLOCKED R1(config-pmap-c)#drop R1(config-pmap-c)#exit